Business as usual for EU and Russia, despite Navalny

 Russia has previously accused Germany of poisoning Navalny in a false-flag operation.

-And 49 percent of Russians believed the propaganda line, while just 15 percent thought Russia did it, according to independent pollster Levada in December.
+And 49 percent of Russians believed the propaganda line, while just 15 percent thought Russia did it, according to independent pollster Levada.